Gamera vs. Jiger: Plot

 As Japan prepares for Expo 70, scientists on Wester Island discover a mysterious artifact called the Devil’s Whistle.
 Attempts to remove it are disrupted—first by a tribesman, then by Gamera, who fiercely tries to stop the excavation.
 After a volcanic eruption forces the statue’s removal, the ship’s crew begins to fall ill, driven mad by the statue’s piercing, continuous sound.

 With the statue gone, a new monster—Jiger—emerges.
-She quickly defeats Gamera in their first battle, using face-quills and later a devastating heat ray that destroys anything in its path.
-Gamera eventually gets back into the air and pursues her, but in their second fight Jiger implants an egg inside him, leaving him paralyzed and chalk-white, seemingly dead.
+He quickly defeats Gamera in their first battle, using face-quills and later a devastating heat ray that destroys anything in its path.
+Gamera eventually gets back into the air and pursues him, but in their second fight Jiger implants an egg inside him, leaving him paralyzed and chalk-white, seemingly dead.
 Jiger then heads for Expo ’70 and throws the statue into the sea to silence its painful ringing.

-Children who witnessed the battle help scientists discover that Gamera is actually harboring a baby Jiger inside his lung.
+Children who witnessed the battle help scientists discover that Gamera is actually harboring a parasitic baby Jiger inside his lung.
 Using a mini-sub, the kids enter Gamera’s body and destroy the infant using white noise—Jiger’s hidden weakness.
 Scientists then use giant speakers to hold the adult Jiger at bay while the children reconnect power lines to Gamera’s heart.
 A massive electric shock revives him.

-In the final battle at Expo ’70, Gamera withstands all of Jiger’s weapons, including her heat ray, and counters her tail-stinger attack.
-After wearing her down, he retrieves the Devil’s Whistle from the ocean, enraging Jiger.
-Gamera ends the fight by hurling the statue into her skull, killing her instantly, then returns her body to Wester Island.
+In the final battle at Expo ’70, Gamera withstands all of Jiger’s weapons, including his heat ray, and counters his tail-stinger attack.
+After wearing him down, he retrieves the Devil’s Whistle from the ocean, enraging Jiger.
+Gamera ends the fight by hurling the statue into his skull, killing him instantly, then returns his body to Wester Island.

 Production

 As boys magazines at the time had stories on ancient civilizations that were popular, Nisan Takahashi's early script, titled Gamera vs. Giant Demon Beast X (ガメラ対大魔獣X, Gamera tai Dai Majū Ekkusu), constructed around an ancient monster from the lost continent of Mu.
 Takahashi also wanted to include an “occult” element with Jiger and the cursed statue.

 Reportedly director Yuasa coerced then Daiei president Nagata Masakazu to fork over an additional allotment of 30 million yen (approximately 100,000 US dollars at that time) to beef up the effects budget.

-In the film, Jiger nor Gamera do not destroy any of the buildings of the Expo 70 fair because the Expo board members had forbidden it.
+In the film, neither Jiger nor Gamera destroys any of the buildings of the Expo 70 fair because the Expo board members had forbidden it.

 Gamera vs. Jiger was the sixth film in the Gamera series.The American version of the film includes stock footage from Gamera vs. Guiron and Gamera vs. Barugon.

 Keisuke Sawada, the young Expo 70 worker who befriends the children and acts as their guide, was played by then 20-year old Ryo Hayami, under his first stage name Sanshiro Honoo.
 Hayami would achieve greater fame starring as Keisuke Jin, who transformed into the titular superhero of Kamen Rider X (1974), the third Kamen Rider TV series.